Are Location Doorway Pages For Businesses Acceptable?

-The doorway page topic, which is close to the heart of most SEO companies that spam their services under each town and country.
+The doorway page topic is close to the heart of most SEO companies that spam their services under each town and country.
 Lets first have a closer look at Google’s SEO Guidelines.

-On many occasions, they have warned Webmasters not to use single word variations in titles and have warned about internal page copy that adds little or no value to the original page, and have emphasized you need to add value, specifically to location pages.
+On many occasions, they have warned Webmasters not to use single word variations in titles and have warned about internal page copy that adds little or no value to the page.

-The main doorway culprits are SEO services, directories and PPC (Adwords) campaigns that optimize for specific queries but the links aren’t accessible via internal navigation, only accessible via the sitemap.
-That by itself will raise a red flag.
+The main doorway culprits are SEO services, affiliate sites and directories that optimize for a wide range of locations using singlw word variations or the links aren’t accessible via the websites internal navigation (the links are only accessible via a hidden sitemap)

 Just recently Google had the following to say just prior to the release of the Doorway Page Algorithm.